FairwindsOps/insights-docs/docs/first-steps/workload-configuration.md

 Once you've zeroed in on an item that you'd like to fix, click on it to see a description and remediation.

+For Action Items found in Infrastructure-as-Code scans on GitHub-connected repositories, you can also use [Automated Action Item Fixing](/features/action-item-fixing) to open a pull request with rule-based, LLM, or agentic remediation.

 <img :src="$withBase('/img/ai-remediation.png')" alt="Action item remediation">

 Bonus: if you notice any Action Items that can't or shouldn't be fixed, you can mark it as resolved: